aryahonraopatil/Secure-File-System/DesignDoc.md

 #### 4.1.1 Registration

 - Gather `username`, `password`.
-- Use secure password hashing (e.g., bcrypt) before storage.
+- Hash the password using a secure method (e.g., bcrypt) and store in the database.
+- Generate a Diffie-Hellman key pair (public_key, private_key) for the user.
+- Store the public_key in the database (the private_key remains confidential to the user).

 #### 4.1.2 Login

-- Authenticate by comparing entered and stored hashed passwords.
+- Authenticate by comparing the entered password with the stored hashed password.

+#### 4.1.3 Initiate Key Exchange

+- Send the user's public_key to a specified peer.

+#### 4.1.4 Receive Key Exchange

+- Receive a public_key from a requesting peer.
+- Use the stored private_key and the received public_key to compute a shared_secret.
+- Store this shared_secret securely for encrypted communication with the specific peer.

 ### 4.2 File Management